pyeventsourcing/eventsourcing/docs/topics/process.rst

 read older events from the distributed database if the relational database doesn't have those events, and then removing older events and older snapshots from the relational database.
 Snapshotting could be configured to avoid getting events from the distributed database for normal operations.
 The relational database could than have a relatively constant  volume of data.
-Please note, this isn't currently supported in the library.)
+Following the analogy with CPUs, the relational database might correspond to the L2 cache, and the distributed database might correspond to the L3 cache.
+Please note, this idea isn't currently implemented in the library.)

 In this example, the process applications use a MySQL database, but it works just as well with PostgreSQL.